Magical Banteay Srei

 West-facing south library facade

 The north library is dedicated to Vishnu.
 Both the east and west facades depict stories about Krishna, who is one of the avatars (manifestation) of Vishnu.
+The library is built on a raised platform with two levels.

 Burning of Khandava Forest

-The Burning of Khandava Forest is a story from Mahabharata.
 According to the story, the fire god Agni wanted to burn the Kandhava Forest because of a stomach ailment.
 Disguised as a brahmin, he goes to Arjuna, who is one of the Pandavas, and makes a request that he is hungry and needs to be satiated.
 Since Arjuna could not refuse a request from a brahmin, he agrees to Agni’s request.
 Agni then reveals himself and tells Krishna that he is hungry and the only way he can satiate his hunger is to help him consume the Khandava Forest by letting him burn it.
 Arjuna reluctantly agrees to help him.

 The Kandhava Forest was also the home of Takshaka, the king of nagas (snakes) and Maya, the architect of asuras.
 When Agni starts the fire, Takshaka was not in the forest.
 Because Takshaka’s family is inside the forest, he begs his friend Indra to help them to escape the fire.
 Indra agrees and uses his power to bring rain to the forest to douse the fire.
 Arjuna stops the rain by creating a layer of arrows.
 Krishna helps him by staying on the other side of the forest.
 Agni then consumes the forest.
 The story ends with Takshaka’s son Avasena escaping the forest and Maya seeking asylum from Arjuna.